 Then there is the Vedanta which is a form of Jnana Yoga.
 The Surat Shabd Yoga uses a form of meditation that uses sound and light to achieve a higher state of consciousness.
 There is also Bhakti Yoga which practices a form of meditation that focuses on an object of love or devotion.

-The Japa Yoga practices a form of meditation where a mantra is being repeated aloud or silently.
+The Japa Yoga practices a form of emptiness in Buddhism meditation techniques where a mantra is being repeated aloud or silently.
 There is also Hatha Yoga where different postures and positions are used in meditation in order to raise one’s spiritual energy.

 In Hinduism, the object of meditation is to achieve a calm state of mind.
 In the Yoga Sutras, there are five different states of mind being described.
 There is the Ksipta which describes an agitated state of mind that is unable to think to listen or remain quiet.

 Then there is the Mudha, a state of mind where no information seems to reach into the brain.
-The Viksipta is considered a higher state of mind where information may reach the mind but it is not able to process it.
+The Viksipta is considered a higher state of mind in emptiness in Buddhism meditation techniques where information may reach the mind but it is not able to process it.
 In this state, the mind moves from one thought to another and in a confused inner speech.

-The Ekagra is another higher state of the mind characterized by calmness but not asleep.
+The Ekagra is another higher state of the mind for emptiness in Buddhism meditation techniques characterized by calmness but not asleep.
 This state allows a person to stay focused and pay attention.
 Probably the highest state that a mind can achieve is in Nurodha where the mind is no longer disturbed by erratic thoughts and is completely focused and totally centered on what a person is doing.

 This will provide you with a basic background of emptiness in Buddhism that will allow you to understand better how it is being practiced.
 So what does this connection feel like?
-Many people report physical and mental changes during meditation.
+Many people report physical and mental changes during emptiness in Buddhism meditation techniques meditation.
 Let’s look at some of the most common ones in the next lesson.